Frequently Asked Questions

 How do I turn crystallized honey back into a liquid?

 If your honey has crystallized, you can make it smooth and golden once again.
-Simply heat a pan of water on your stovetop with low heat.
+Simply heat a pan of water on your stovetop to near boiling.
 Remove the pan from the stove and place your honey package inside.
 Be sure to take the lid off your jar before placing it in the warm water.
 This gentle transfer of heat to the honey helps bring it back to liquid form without overheating the honey.

 Why are there foam air bubbles on the surface of my honey?